 - High fat foods like rich desserts, chips and greasy takeaways

-- Sugary foods like fruit juices, soft drinks, cakes, and sweet biscuits
+- Sugary foods like packaged fruit juices, soft drinks, cakes, and sweet biscuits

 What Not To Eat:

 As a lactating mom, you should know about foods that may not be suitable when breastfeeding.
 These foods may have a negative impact on your baby.
-But the good news is that if you were maintaining a healthy diet during pregnancy, then there is no need to change your diet when lactating.
+But the good news is that if you maintained a healthy diet during pregnancy, then there is no need to change your diet when breastfeeding.
 Also, if you see your baby exhibiting any symptoms, you can just avoid the food.

-Here are some common foods that may cause negative symptoms in babies:
+Here are some common foods that may cause negative symptoms in babies (7):